 “The only other way to get to the elevator would have been ropes from the 97th floor, and that would not be safe.
 We don’t come down like Batman, so we must go through the wall.”

-The firefighters finally came through even though the Montemayors’ travelling friend Luis Vazquez found the whole situation astonishing.
-“This is the second most important building in Chicago and this is the third most important city in the United States?” he asked.
+The firefighters finally came through, though the Montemayors’ traveling friend, Luis Vazquez, found the whole situation astonishing.
+“This is the second most important building in Chicago, and this is the third most important city in the United States?” he asked.

-“In the 98 floors, they have no place to open any door?
+“In 98 floors, they have no place to open any door?
 That is the craziest thing.”

-It was a real supernatural incident because after three hours, all of the passengers made it safely out, and no one needed to go to the hospital.
+It was a truly supernatural incident — after three hours, all the passengers made it out safely, and no one needed to go to the hospital.